James T. Butts Jr.: NFL

 Butts lobbied for a $1.86 billion proposal to build an NFL stadium, which the city council approved in February 2015.
-He also convinced the NFL to relocate the Rams to the stadium in 2016, after 20 years without a professional team in the Los Angeles area, and brokered a deal with Stockbridge Capital Group to purchase 238 acres where the stadium and entertainment complex will be built.
+He also convinced the NFL to relocate the Rams to the stadium in 2016, after 20 years without a professional team in the Los Angeles area, and brokered a deal with Stockbridge Capital Group to purchase 238 acres where the stadium and entertainment complex would be built.

+In 2016, Inglewood's former budget and accounting manager Barbara Ohno sued Butts and the city, claiming she was fired for blowing the whistle on accounting irregularities when the city was pursuing the NFL deal.
+She alleged Butts and his administration engaged in faulty accounting practices, fraudulent regulatory reporting, and reclassification of costs to depict a false financial picture.
+The city denied the claim and the lawsuit was settled in 2017.

 According to USA Today, Butts has been "flattered by supporters" and "irritated by skeptics" on the deal.
 According to a March 2015 article in The Los Angeles Times, Butts made Inglewood an "unlikely frontrunner" as a potential home to an NFL team, but he was "criticized as dictatorial."
 Some citizens suspected budget approval was rushed, because the city was under the influence of stadium developers, who made $100,000 in donations to the city.
 Butts said the same stadium developers also donated to his political opponents.
 In a 14-page report commissioned by opponents of the stadium plan, former Department of Homeland Security Secretary Tom Ridge warned that because of its proximity to LAX, terrorists could score a "terrorist event 'twofer' by shooting down an airplane over the stadium.
 Aviation experts, in a study commissioned by city of Inglewood, disputed the report’s claims.
 Butts called the Ridge report "fraudulent."

-Ethics investigation
+Ethics investigations

-In 2018, an investigation began into the award of a 2012 trash hauling pact contract.
+In 2018, an investigation by the California Fair Political Practices Commission, Los Angeles County District Attorney and the FBI began into the award of a 2012 trash hauling pact contract.
 The contract, valued at $100 million, went to a bidder with personal connections to current Mayor James T. Butts.
 The successful bidder, Consolidated Disposal Services, secured the contract soon after hiring Michael Butts, brother of Mayor Butts, as an operations manager.
 Another firm had refused to hire Michael and was not awarded the contract, even though their bid was $11 million less.

+Butts was also found to have loaned $150,000 to the election campaigns of longtime Inglewood Councilman George Dotson and was accused of failing to disclose the status of repayments.